wfjm/w11/doc/README_buildsystem_ISE.md

 which encapsulate all the vbomconv magic

-A full w11a system is build from about 100 source files, test benches from even more.
+A full w11a system is built from about 100 source files, test benches from even more.
 Using the vbom's a large number of designs can be easily maintained.